Last Bottle of Burgundy

 “Yes, sir, Audrey, sir.”

-“That pretty girl you play music with?
-The French scientist’s daughter is your girlfriend?”
-Theodore’s voice reflected his astonishment as he placed the crystal highball glass on the side table.
-He took a final drag from his Lucky Strike and exhaled out of the side of his mouth.
-Smoke curled around the six-foot, shovel-shaped antlers of a moose head that seemed to charge through the adjacent hunter-green wall, ready to defend its territory.
+Ted watched the cigarette smoke curl around the six-foot, shovel-shaped antlers of the moose head that seemed to charge through the hunter-green wall, ready to defend its territory.
 Flanking the formidable moose, a sweet-faced, pointy-horned gazelle, and a meek-looking, ten-point white-tail buck gazed through the smoke with glassy eyes.
-A thousand-pound Blue Marlin hung with its intimidating three-foot sword-like snout pointing toward Ted’s heart.
+Ted glanced to his right where a thousand-pound Blue Marlin hung with its intimidating three-foot sword-like snout pointing toward his heart.
 Ted’s father killed them all, long before Ted was born.

 “How old is the girl?”